afreemantle/maze/README.md

 # maze
 PLT project - Fall 2016

-Maze is an object oriented game design language.
+Maze is an imperative language with Java-like syntax.